Getting Here

 Borden-Carlton Historical Park

 Borden-Carleton is a scenic small town, with a Marine Rail Historical Park, at the foot of the Confederation Bridge.
 The park features a lighthouse, observation deck, train, and memorial.
-Currently the park is undergoing renovation, but the view is unparalleled.
+The view is simply unparalleled.

-We noticed that the tide was out and decided to take full advantage by climbing down the bank of grass, and over the boulders of rock, in order to touch one of the enormous cement pilings that are a part of the bridge foundation.
+If you’re visiting while the tide is out, with a some careful climbing down the bank of grass, and over the boulders of rock, you can walk right up to and touch one of the enormous cement pilings that are a part of the bridge foundation.

-Standing underneath the bridge, we felt miniscule in comparison.
-The vehicles crawling along looked like toys!
-It really gave us a different perspective, and made us wonder what challenges the engineers must have faced.
+Standing underneath the bridge, people feel miniscule in comparison.
+The vehicles crawling along look like toys!
+It really gives a different perspective, and makes you wonder what challenges the engineers must have faced.

 And Finally… Drive the Bridge

 Throw caution to the wind and take a short road trip across the Confederation Bridge.
 It’s a great opportunity to relive old glories and create new memories.
-It took us 12 minutes to cross, which is a lot faster than taking a ferry.
-It was worth the $45 toll just for the experience, and it’s nice to know the money is used to maintain the structure.
+It take about 12 minutes to cross – definitely work the $50.25 toll just for the experience, and it’s nice to know the money is used to maintain the structure.

 There are two great vantage points from the New Brunswick side.
-At the foot of the bridge, in Bayfield, we walked down a boardwalk near the ocean, through coastal forests and marshes.
+At the foot of the bridge, in Bayfield, walk down a boardwalk near the ocean, through coastal forests and marshes.
 The land around the boardwalk is undeveloped, undisturbed and idyllic.
 The path eventually connects to a nature centre.

 Cape Jourimain Nature Centre is much more than just a gift shop and restaurant.
 You can broaden your knowledge by learning about the construction of the “Fixed Link” from NB to the Island in an environmentally-friendly building.